Quadraphonic sound: History

 The three most popular quadraphonic LP formats in the 1970s were SQ (Stereo Quadraphonic), QS (Regular Matrix) and CD-4 (Compatible Discrete 4) / Quadradisc.

 The Japanese governing body and audio hardware manufacturers defined standards for quadraphonic sound.
 RM (Regular Matrix) was used a synonym for QS, QM (Quadraphonic Matrix was used for Stereo-4 and Dynaquad) and QX (QuadXtra, based on D.H.
 Cooper "Dual-Triphonic") for UD4.

-With Scheiber and Martin Willcocks, Jim Fosgate developed the Tate II 101 SQ decoder, which produced a very accurate sound field by using gain riding and the Haas effect to mask decoding artifacts.
+With Scheiber, Martin Willcocks, and Jim Fosgate developed the Tate II 101 SQ decoder, which produced a very accurate sound field by using gain riding and the Haas effect to mask decoding artifacts.
 It used custom, hand-assembled and ‑calibrated circuitry with components sorted to 1%, for exact performance.
 Sansui's QSD-series decoders and QRX-series receivers were very good, even synthesizing left-right stereo into a ⋂ horseshoe topology.
 However, all these came too late in the game and were too expensive or difficult to procure for public purchase, to rescue matrix quad from obscurity.

-By the early 2000s more sophisticated "discrete" multichannel systems had mostly replaced matrix technologies, providing a higher level of performance and full channel independence.
+By the early 2000s, more sophisticated "discrete" multichannel systems had mostly replaced matrix technologies, providing a higher level of performance and full channel independence.
 Today, software can be used to take the place of hardware decoding.
 Modern software algorithms are capable of more accurate decoding performance than the earlier hardware technologies.

 All of the multichannel audio systems in common use today are digital systems.
-Digital multichannel audio has been available for the home since the introduction of surround sound movies in the 1990s using Dolby Digital and DTS.
+Digital multichannel audio has been available for the home since the introduction of surround sound movies in the 1990s, using Dolby Digital and DTS.
 The most common digital media capable of reproducing surround sound music today are Super Audio CD, DVD, and Blu-ray, all of which are capable of playing high-resolution audio with multiple channels.